Is your blog a sight for sore eyes?

 To make your image shine on Pinterest and grab the interest of readers, try these tweaks:

 - Use vibrant colors that take up most of the picture.
 Images with less than 30% whitespace received more repins than those that had fewer colors and more white space.

 - Use light images.
 Using light images rather than dark ones account for 20x more repins.

 - Support your image with text.
-Free image editors such as Canva make it easy to customize your image with text.
+Online image tools like Venngage make it easy to customize your image with text.
 This makes it much easier for pinners to see immediately what your pin is about – making your pin visually eye-catching on Pinterest’s feed.